-Recently, Amos feared that the Republicans were after him and meant him great bodily harm.
+During one infamous dust-up with the law, Amos feared that the Republicans were after him and meant him great bodily harm.
 He fled home to safety.
 Not believing him, his immediate family left him alone while they went out to dinner.
 (White sheep will do that, after all.)

 Amos sensed the Republicans gaining ground on him.
 He sped away, running over a neighbor's mailbox in the process.
 Later, after dark, his car stalled out in a farmer's rain-soaked soy bean field.